 - Click Save.

-TaskRay allows one role to be set as a default.
+TaskRay allows one role to be set as the default role.
 The default role is used when TaskRay automatically creates a Resource.
 When a Resource is automatically created, it will be assigned the default role.

 On install, TaskRay sets the default role to Unassigned.
 This allows users to finish setting up the automatically created resources at a later point in time where the correct role can be assigned to each resource.
 You can learn more about this process in our Managing Resources article.